General-Meow/learning-es/README.md

 }
 ```

-- Search analyzer to use during query
+- Search analyzer to use during query, by default if you don't provide an analyser during query time, the same analyser used to index the doc will be used
 `curl /myIndex/_search`
 ```json
 {